Bengaluru photography groups are back in action

 *Photo competition on Sunday*

 Youth Photographic Society is organising a show of black and white prints on August 20 and 21 at Karnataka Chitrakala Parishath.
-An on-the-spot photoshoot competition is also planned on Sunday.
+An on-the-spot photoshoot competition is also planned for Sunday.
 Details on ypsbengaluru.com

 Check out DH's latest videos